ccassar/raft/README.md

 Node0:3c732fc7-a31e-4a8d-8a01-c8199df058fd
 ```

-A Dockerfile is provided, together with a helm chart to enable deployment of the application cluster as a kubernetes
+A simple multistage Dockerfile [is provided](app/docker/Dockerfile), together with a helm chart to enable deployment of
-deployment.
+the application cluster as a kubernetes deployment are provided.
+The Dockerfile pulls the source from github, builds the
+test app executable in the first stage, and then builds an Ubuntu based image around the test application executable.

 ### Metrics